Jean-Tinland/simple-bar/README.md

 (1) Settings can be opened by pressing `cmd + ,` after cliking on **simple-bar** widget.
 More details in [Settings](#settings) section.\
 (2) Press `cmd + t` while focusing **simple-bar**.\
-(3) Currently supported: Google Chrome, Safari & Firefox (4) You'll be prompted to let Übersicht use you geolocation.
+(3) Currently supported: Google Chrome, Safari & Firefox.\
+(4) You'll be prompted to let Übersicht use you geolocation.

 ## Compatibility & requirements